BlueBrain/hpc-coding-conventions/cpp/README.md

 ## CMake Project

-This repository provides a CMake project that allows you to use the tools and the processes described in this document.
+This directory provides a CMake project that allows one to use the tools and the processes described in this document.
+This project requires CMake version 3.7 or higher.

 ### Requirements